Sidaril/NexusLogistics/README.md

 4. Build the solution.
 The `NexusLogistics.dll` will be generated in the `bin/Debug` or `bin/Release` folder.

 ## Changelog

+### Version 1.8.0
+* **Feature: Fusion Power Auto-Fueling:** Added a new toggleable option to automatically refuel Mini Fusion Power Plants with Deuteron Fuel Rods.
+* **Fix: Power Plant Logic:** Corrected the internal identifiers for all power plants.
+This fixes a bug where Mini Fusion Power Plants were not being refueled and ensures Artificial Stars are correctly refueled with the best available Antimatter Fuel Rods.
+* **Fix: Smart Fuel Switching:** Power plants will now correctly burn through their existing, lower-tier fuel before being resupplied with a newly-available, higher-tier fuel.
+* **Fix: Wasteful Fuel Check:** The logic for checking fuel availability no longer consumes one unit of fuel for every check, preventing a significant drain on resources.
+* **Optimization:** The power plant processing logic has been made more efficient by checking for the best available fuel only once per cycle, instead of for every single power plant.

 ### Version 1.7.0
 * **Feature: Market System:** Introduced a fully functional market system allowing players to buy and sell items.